 It’s important to start networking and building connections as early as possible.
 The individuals in your network can provide you with career advice as well as lead you to job opportunities.
 The relationships that you build now can last for decades.
-Download our free guide on how to state your value proposition:

 In an CNBC article on networking by Julia Freeland Fisher, she points out that “according to LinkedIn’s own data, people who are referred for a job are a whopping nine times more likely to get it.”
 She also notes the importance of early internships and mentoring which can be a “key ingredient to blazing pathways to economic security.
 These experiences, marked the chance for young people to forge positive relationships with adults as supervisors and mentors.”

 The Benefit of Referrals to Organizations

 The major advantage of referrals is that they can create a win-win situation for everyone involved.
 You can get the ideal job for you, the company gets the right person for the job, and the person giving the referral can benefit from helping to find the right candidate for the organization.

 Some companies have referral programs in which they award bonuses based on referrals and retention.
 This gives an incentive to those giving referrals to recommend good candidates.